FvL69/AWS_CDK_Projects/multi-tier-architecture/documentation/project_documentation.md

    aws autoscaling describe-traffic-sources --auto-scaling-group-name my-asg

    Target Tracking Scaling enabled:
-   The AutoScaling construct library will create the required CloudWatch alarms and AutoScaling policies for you.
+   The AutoScaling construct library will create the required CloudWatch alarms and AutoScaling policies.

    ### 5. Create a RDS db in DatabaseSubnet1.
     Note: When you enable the Multi-AZ property, RDS automatically selects appropriate AZ's for the primary and standby instances